Isaiah 53: Justin Martyr (mid-2nd century CE)

 Rhetorically, by agreeing that the Messiah is to be παθητός, Trypho is already agreeing that the Messiah is prefigured by Isaiah 53.
 What he wants is a defense of the crucifixion against the curse of Deut 21:23.
 But here Justin simply offers him more of Isaiah 53, on the assumption that anyone already prepared to accept such a suffering Messiah will not be too offended at a crucified one and will be able to fit this into the picture of Isaiah 53.

 In Justin's response to this objection, he stressed that suffering is equivalent to crucifixion, so Isaiah 53's fulfillment in Jesus was self-evident (Dialogue 89).
 Trypho affirmed that the Messiah was to suffer, but strongly objected that such suffering could include crucifixion, because God would not curse his Messiah with a shameful death (Deut 21:23).
 Trypho based his argument on Torah, but Justin's response downplayed the Torah and ultimately failed to respond to the argument.

 In Bailey's judgment, Trypho's appeal to Deuteronomy 21:23 is a mark of authenticity for the debate on this matter, because Justin never satisfactorily answers the objection, and thus leaves his interpretation of Isaiah 53 without proper defense.
 Timothy J. Horner also points to Trypho's use of Deuteronomy as a mark of historicity:

-[Trypho] is neither Justin’s puppet nor is he blindly obdurate.
+[Trypho] is neither Justin's puppet nor is he blindly obdurate.
 This examination reveals an individual voice with its own sensibility, style, and agenda.
 It is a voice which defies fiction.
 His personality is unique, consistent, and idiosyncratic.
-Perhaps more surprisingly, his function in the text actually weakens Justin’s argument in some places....
+Perhaps more surprisingly, his function in the text actually weakens Justin's argument in some places....
 It is implausible and inappropriate to imagine Justin crafting his Jewish disputant in such a way as to erode some of the basic tenets of his Christian argument.

 In sum, the Dialogue with Trypho presents an argument between a second-century Christian and Jew, both of whom agree that Isaiah 53 predicts a suffering Messiah.
-They disagreed about whether the historical circumstances of Jesus' life, and especially his ignominious death, could be said to match the predictions of Isaiah.
+They disagreed about whether the historical circumstances of Jesus's life, and especially his ignominious death, could be said to match the predictions of Isaiah.
 Justin said yes; Trypho, based on appeal to the Torah (Deuteronomy 21:23) said no.